-- As a result of the adoption of HKFRS 16, Leases, with effect from 1 January 2019, the Group has changed its accounting policies in respect of the lessee accounting model.
+As a result of the adoption of HKFRS 16, Leases, with effect from 1 January 2019, the Group has changed its accounting policies in respect of the lessee accounting model.
 In accordance with the transitional provisions of the standard, the changes in accounting policies were adopted by way of opening balance adjustments to recognise right-of-use assets and lease liabilities as at 1 January 2019.
 After initial recognition of these assets and liabilities, the Group as a lessee is required to recognise interest expense accrued on the outstanding balance of the lease liability, and the depreciation of the right-of-use asset, instead of the previous policy of recognising rental expenses incurred under operating leases on a straight-line basis over the lease term.
-Figures in years earlier than 2019 are stated in accordance with the policies applicable in those years. - The Group adopted HKFRS 9, Financial instruments, including the amendments to HKFRS 9 Prepayment features with negative compensation, from 1 January 2018.
-As a result, the Group has changed its accounting policies in relation to financial instruments.
-As allowed by HKFRS 9, the Group has not restated information relating to prior years.
-Differences in the carrying amounts of the financial assets resulting from the adoption of HKFRS 9 were recognised in retained earnings and reserves at 1 January 2018.
-There was no difference in the carrying amounts of the financial liabilities.
-Prior to 1 January 2018, figures were stated in accordance with the policies applicable in those years.
+Figures in years earlier than 2019 are stated in accordance with the policies applicable in those years.